Lone Hero: Plot

 He escapes and goes to Gus' isolated trailer and asks for help.
 A shooting occurs between the two and the bikers.
-All but two of the thugs are shot: one of them escapes and warns the others, and Bart is captures and put in the trunk of John's pick-up truck.
+All but two of the thugs are shot: one of them escapes and warns the others, and Bart is captured and put in the trunk of John's pick-up truck.
 They then go to the police station only to find the two bodies.
 Understanding the situation they are in, they split.
 Gus goes to town to phone the police, only to find that all the lines are dead.
 Meanwhile, John takes Bart inside a mine, ties him up to a shaft and waits for the authorities.
 While trying to drive out of town to get access to a working telephone, Gus gets trapped by the gang.
 They take him to the police station and starts torturing him to know where John and Bart are.

 Silent at first, he starts to talk when the new leader, King (Hugh Dillon) threaten to harm Sharon.
 Gus leads a group of four thugs on the way to the mine, when they are taken in an ambush by John.
 All of the goons die while Gus is shot in the leg.
 At the same time, the other inhabitants of Profit are rounded up in a large cell in the fake police station of the Far West village.
 John comes back to the Far West village to negotiate with King an exchange between Bart and Sharon.
 While the deal takes place, and John and Sharon escape in the pick-up truck, Gus kills the few bikers who kept an eye on the villagers and frees everybody.
 When he asks for volunteers to fight when the others come back, only Tim and Pablo reluctantly agree.
 The rest of the gang comes back and a shootout occurs, culminating with a duel between John and Bart, during which John shoots Bart in the arm, disabling him.